 Who doesn’t get excited at the thought of having beef stew for dinner?
 Just the smell of it slowly simmering in gravy with onions, mushrooms, potatoes, carrots and extremely tender beef is enough to make you salivate.
-However, the most common dilemma in serving beef stew is what to pair with it, you obviously can’t eat it on its own or with boring plain white rice.
+However, the most common dilemma is thinking what to pair with it, you obviously can’t eat it on its own or with boring plain white rice.

 Here’s our top 16 choices for delectable side dishes that goes perfectly with beef stew.